matochondrion/rpsls_winner_service/README.md

 ### Installation

-Ruby Version: 2.6.4
+Ruby Version: 2.6.3

 You may want to use the [RVM Ruby Version Manager](https://rvm.io/rvm/install) to install Ruby version 2.6.3.

-- First, install bundler, if you haven't:
+- First, install bundler if you don't already have it:

 ```
 gem install bundler